mikemadisonweb/yii2-elasticsearch/README.md

 ```
 You can configure multiple elasticsearch clients if you need.
 This could be different search clusters used by your application.
 Each client can be defined as multiple `hosts`, this parameter contains list of hosts or ip addresses of your elasticsearch servers, optionally followed by a port(default is 9200).
 You can find more options in [elasticsearch-php documentation](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_configuration.html).
 By default connection to either one of these servers is calculated using round-robin strategy.

 Consider your needs on performance and durability when selecting the [number of shards and replicas](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/indices-create-index.html).
-Right amount of these parameters is a compromise between those characteristics.
-Above example uses the default number of shards and replicas, so if that is what you want, you can omit this parameters in configuration.
+The right amount of these parameters is a compromise between those characteristics.
+Above example uses the default number of shards and replicas, so if that is what you want, you can omit these parameters in configuration.

 After you specify the name of the index and the client using this index, you need to specify the fields that are required for the search.
 These fields can be grouped into mappings the way you find it logical and convenient to search for(e.g. 'posts').
-In terms of full-text search any single piece of data that you add to index called a document.
-Easy way to understand the meaning of the mapping is to think of it as a document type.
-By default Elasticsearch don't force you to provide that kind of schema for you data, so if your document has more fields then listed in mapping, those ne fields would be stored as well eithout any problems.
-To change that behaviour you can set `dynamic` to `strict`, unspecified fields upon insert will raise in an error then.
+In terms of full-text search, any single piece of data that you add to an index called a document.
+An easy way to understand the meaning of the mapping is to think of it as a document type.
+By default, Elasticsearch doesn't force you to provide that kind of schema for your data, so if your document has more fields than listed in mapping, those new fields would be stored as well without any problems.
+To change that behavior you can set `dynamic` to `strict`, unspecified fields upon insert will raise an error then.

 When you insert new document each field is processed based on it's [datatype](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/mapping-types.html).
 For example, `text` datatype is needed to index full-text values (these values are analyzed) and `keyword` is searchable by their exact value, which is useful for filtering or aggregations.
-Please note that if you want to store an array, there is no need to explicitly define `array` datatype, you can store array of intergers in `integer` datatype.
+Please note that if you want to store an array, there is no need to explicitly define `array` datatype, you can store an array of integers in `integer` datatype.

 By default Elasticsearch store incoming documents upon indexing, when you retrieve search results for it, you will find the original content in [_source](https://www.elastic.co/search?q=_source&section=Docs%2FElasticsearch%2FReference%2F5.4) field.
 You can disable that behavior by setting parameter in mapping config:
 ```